1. This is the worst drought to hit the region in over 40 years

 3. People in the Horn of Africa rely on the land to live

 Approximately 80% of Kenya is arid or semi-arid land, leaving most of the people who live in this region relying on pastoralism (herding livestock) for their livelihoods.
-Currently, 4.2 million Kenyans across 23 of these arid and semi-arid regions require humanitarian assistance.
-Herders have suffered significant losses and are facing challenges to their very way of life: 1.5 million livestock in Kenya have died as a result of the drought.
+Currently, 4.5 million Kenyans across 23 of these arid and semi-arid regions require humanitarian assistance.
+Herders have suffered significant losses and are facing challenges to their very way of life: 2.5 million livestock in Kenya have died as a result of the drought.
 Over 90% of open water sources in the region have dried up; those remaining are expected to last just one to two months.
-This means that, even if the next rainy season is a success, these sources will dry up long before it happens.
 Because of these shortages, pastoralists are traveling longer and longer distances for food and sustenance, although this has had a negative impact as well, with both humans and animals at risk for health issues, injury, attacks from predators, and death from hunger and thirst.
 Authorities in Kenya have declared a drought emergency.

-4. What begins as a failed rainy season creates a domino effect with deadly consequences
+4. What began as a failed rainy season created a domino effect — with deadly consequences

 The loss of crops and livestock isn’t the end of the story, however.
 The effects of this drought are being felt in rising hunger and malnutrition rates, as well as incidences of GBV and threats to education.
 Many communities across Ethiopia, Kenya, and Somalia are facing hunger and food insecurity on unprecedented levels.
-The Horn of Africa drought compounds a cycle of crisis in Somalia, leaving 7.1 million people acutely food-insecure.
+The Horn of Africa drought compounds a cycle of crisis in Somalia, leaving 6.7 million people acutely food-insecure.
 Eight different areas of the country are at risk for famine between now and September.
-In Ethiopia, which has faced its own complex humanitarian situation, 7.2 million people go to bed hungry.
-In Kenya, 4.1 million people face similar conditions of food insecurity.
+In Ethiopia, which has faced its own complex humanitarian situation, 11.9 million people go to bed hungry (an increase of 2 million since September).
+In Kenya, 4.35 million people face similar conditions of food insecurity.
 “Where drought leads, hunger is never far behind,” says Concern Somalia Country Director Abdi Rashid Haji-Nur.